Skip to Main Content

 Application Info

-Through the Anchor University grants program, the Robert S. Nelsen Civic Engagement grant aims to support innovative projects and programs, both new and existing, that focus on civic and community engagement to enhance the long-term welfare of the Sacramento Region.
+The Robert S. Nelsen Civic Engagement grant aims to support innovative projects and programs, both new and existing, that focus on civic engagement to enhance the long-term welfare of the Sacramento Region.
 This grant seeks to advance civic education, community organizing and advocacy, voter engagement, and civic innovation and technology as drivers of societal advancement.
 By funding projects that promote civic participation, the grants aim to enhance the quality of life in communities by expanding access and opportunity.

-- Civic Education Programs: Educate community members on their rights, responsibilities and the importance of civic participation.
+• Civic Education Programs: Educate students and/or community members on their rights, responsibilities and the importance of civic participation.
 This may include projects to increase civic literacy, mentoring and leadership development.

 Required

-- Meets at least one of the specified criteria.
+1. Aligns with at least one of the specified categories.

 Preferred

-- The proposed activities will enhance Sacramento State students’ sense of community by participating in community engagement projects.
+4. The proposed activities will enhance Sacramento State students’ sense of community by participating in civic engagement projects.

 Permissible and Non-Permissible Expenses